kalyan0510/ScriptDump/awesome_bash_history/README.md

 ![image](https://github.com/kalyan0510/ScriptDump/assets/14043633/1b147797-085a-4a05-9a27-185ab73d4b84)

 ### Features:
-- remains on disk forever
+- history of commands remains on disk forever
 - **working directory** of the command is also stored
+- also add the time, & period of execution
 - browse history of any given directory
 - colorized history for easy reading